br3w0r/rw-login/README.md

 - [Usage](#usage)
 - [Help](#help)
 ## Note
 This is a really raw version which lacks of functionallity and usability.
-For now, any changes could be made that break copatibility with other versions.
+For now, any changes could be made that break compatibility with other versions.
 I'll try to announce all of them in last changes section
 ## ToDo List
 - [x] Log in form
 - [ ] Sign up form